mdearif/SOEN-6841/LearningJournal.md

 * Also, I want to make sure the virtual wedding planning project is resilient by refining the results of the feasibility study.
 * Using in-depth knowledge of the dynamics of virtual wedding planning, we as a team plan to strengthen the solution proposal.
 * Moreover, we as a team have plans to add comprehensive risk assessments and mitigation plans to the project plan to make it better.
-* In order to execute project closing tasks eƯectively, I plan to concentrate on understanding their subtleties.
+* In order to execute project closing tasks effectively, I plan to concentrate on understanding their subtleties.

 ***